nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Better ways to build consensus in the project

 * Better ways to build consensus for what new features/APIs should be added to Node.js
-* Easier ways to resolve dis-agreements
+* Easier ways to resolve disagreements
 * Ability to push changes without burning out

 ## Easy contribution workflow